numcommand/num/README.md

     SumOfSquares    # mixed case
     SUMOFSQUARES    # upper case

 If a value is unknown, or not a number, then it will print as "?".
-(TODO)
+TODO.

     $ echo "1 2 4" | num mode
     ?